nathanlong/rules/content/games/crisps.md

 > **Nathan's Notes**
 >
 > Great distillation of a climbing game into a 2p experience.
 It doesn't come out clearly in the rules, but Queens only appear as singles or in pairs.
-They add some tension because you HAVE to get rid of them to win the round, but they could open up those special combos.
->
-> The other rule that makes a big difference from other climbing games is that the FIRST pass ends the round.
-You don't get to keep plopping combos until you both pass.
-This is especially meaningful on Queens, where you could drop it, hoping to play your juicy Quad, but then the other person reads your mind, passes, and it's locked back up. 🤷
+The Queens add some tension because they're potential openings for your opponent to dump a juicy special combo, but if you've got a special combo yourself you really want the OTHER person to play a Queen.
+Also take note of the first pass IMMEDIATELY ending the round.